powersj/powersj.io/content/post/github-hugo.md

 # Deploy hugo site to master branch
 #
 # Assumes you are on a branch called 'source' for storing the
-# source and buildling.
+# source and building.
 Builds and pushes to 'master' branch.
 #
 # Joshua Powers <mrpowersj@gmail.com>
 set -ux